-The following are compensation guidelines for fulll-time transitional ministry that are commonly used by intentional transitional ministers:
+The following are compensation guidelines for transitional ministry that are commonly used by intentional transitional ministers.
+Please consult the section on clergy compensation for other compensation issues and to establish the total compensation cost for the parish.

 - The transitional minister receives what the former incumbent received provided it is at least the diocesan minimum. - Full health benefits, vacation, and continuing education allowances are provided. - 1 month full salary and benefits is provided for every 12 months served in lieu of sabbatical time.
-Many transitional ministers use this time to "decompress" prior to taking another position. - Health and pension benefits are provided for 3 months (or less if the priest moves directly to another congregation) following the transition time to ensure continuity of care in the down time between positions.
+Many transitional ministers use this time to "decompress" prior to taking another position. - Health and pension benefits provided for 3 months (or less if the priest moves directly to another congregation) following the transition time to ensure continuity of care in the down-time between positions. - For part-time ministry prorate the above.